 Figure 4: Comparison of relative bone motion during knee flexion-extension cycles using semi-automated (blue) and manual (orange) segmentation methods.
 Panels show the anterior-posterior (left) and superior-inferior (right) distances between the centroids of the femur and tibia.
 The top row represents the extension phase (flexed to extended position); the bottom row shows the flexion phase (extended to flexed position).
 Shaded areas indicate the standard deviations around the group means.

-Figure 4 (alternative): Comparison of relative bone motion (or osteokinematics) of the tibia with respect to the femur during knee flexion-extension.
+Figure 4 (alternative): Comparison of relative bone motion or osteokinematics of the tibia with respect to the femur during knee flexion-extension.
 The top row shows the extension phase (flexed to extended position), and the bottom row shows the flexion phase (extended to flexed position).
 The left panels depict horizontal displacement, and the right panels depict vertical displacement.
 Relative displacement was calculated by subtracting the femoral centroid coordinates from those of the tibia (semi-automated segmentation in blue; manual segmentation in orange), and shaded regions indicate standard deviations around group means.
 Note that the coordinates were measured in the image plane, with the origin at the top-left corner, increasing downward and to the right.